Teaching

 American University (2022-present)

-Science & Engineering Disciplinary Core in the Elementary Classroom (EDU351): This 3-credit course is a science content course designed to prepare future elementary school teachers to address science equity and teach science and engineering in a way that is aligned with the Next Generation Science Standards.
+Science & Engineering Disciplinary Core in the Elementary Classroom (EDU351, 3 credits): This course is a science content course designed to prepare future elementary school teachers to address science equity and teach science and engineering in a way that is aligned with the Next Generation Science Standards.
 The course focuses on science and engineering disciplinary core ideas and practices, including concepts in life, physical, and earth science as well as principles of engineering design.
 The course is problem-based and justice-oriented, in that it focuses significantly on equity, inclusion, and representation in science, science's place within our broader society, stereotypes and limiting beliefs about science, and science as a key to integrated multidisciplinary elementary education.

 The Catholic University of America (2021-2022)

-Teaching Early Childhood and Elementary Science, Health & Physical Education (EDUC321): This 3-credit discipline-specific methods course course supports early childhood and elementary pre-service teachers' science lesson and unit plan development, while integrating health, physical education, mathematics, and english language arts.
+Teaching Early Childhood and Elementary Science, Health & Physical Education (EDUC3213 credits): This discipline-specific methods course course supports early childhood and elementary pre-service teachers' science lesson and unit plan development, while integrating health, physical education, mathematics, and english language arts.
 Through engaging in and reflecting on hands-on, inquiry-based science activities, students in the course develop subject background knowledge and teaching strategies in line with the Next Generation Science Standards and the new vision for K-12 science education.

 George Washington University (2016-2020)